archerysec/archerysec-blog/docs/_posts/2019-05-10-Integrate+ArcherySec+OWASP+ZAP+in+Jenkins+CICD+Pipeline.md

 <em> "[Jenkins](http://jenkins.io) is a popular open-source continuous integration solution that helps teams manage the automation of software build, as well as monitor the execution of external jobs that supports the software build."</em>

-When you run security testing in you CI/CD pipeline, you want to store vulnerability data in centralize way and manage them easily for your every single pipeline.
+When you run security testing in your CI/CD pipeline, you want to store vulnerability data in centralize way and manage them easily for your every single pipeline.
 DevOps teams are facing challenges to have a central place where they can visualize vulnerabilities transparently.
 Vulnerability Management is one of the challenging part for every organization.

+In this article we'll be going learn how to integrate Archery tool in your jenkins CI/CD pipeline.

-<blockquote ><em>"ArcherySec is an open source vulnerability assessment and management tool that helps developer and pentester to perform vulnerability assessment and manage vulnerabilities.
-In this article we'll be going learn how to integrate Archery tool in your jenkins CI/CD pipeline."</em></blockquote>
+<blockquote ><em>"ArcherySec is an open source vulnerability assessment and management tool that helps developer and pentester to perform vulnerability assessment and manage vulnerabilities."</em></blockquote>

 Archery has [API](https://developers.archerysec.com/) that interact with Archery tool and automate vulnerability assessment process.